Hand holding a white Senior Off-Season pass.

 Off-Season Senior Citizen Pass

-Pass costs $75, Senior Citizen Limited Income pass holders may purchase the Off Season pass for $37.50, a 50% discount.
+Senior Citizen Limited Income pass holders may purchase the Off Season Pass for $37.50, a 50% discount.
+You must have a current and valid Senior Limited Income Pass to collect this discount.

 How to apply

-You must be a current Washington State resident for at least 3 consecutive months.
-Submit 1 of the following:
+Must show Washington state residency for at least 3 consecutive months.
+Submit one of the following:

-Valid Washington State driver license or identification card.
+• Valid Washington state driver license or ID card

 Washington State Parks and Recreation Commission